Tokyo may extend coronavirus curbs into Games period -media

 Even in the “most optimistic scenario”, Tokyo’s daily new cases could reach 1,000 in July, and 2,000 in August, fuelled by greater travel activity during the Games, university researchers and the National Institute of Infectious Diseases project.

-If infections accelerate during or after the Games, the capital’s hospital bed usage could hit its limit in August, they added.
+If infections accelerate during or after the Games, Tokyo’s hospital bed usage could hit its limit in August, they added.

-Reporting by Elaine Lies, Tim Kelly, Yoshifumi Takemoto and Rocky Swift; Editing by Raju Gopalakrishnan and Clarence Fernandez
+Reporting by Elaine Lies, Tim Kelly, Yoshifumi Takemoto and Rocky Swift, Kiyoshi Takenaka; Editing by Raju Gopalakrishnan, Clarence Fernandez, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.